robinsax/canvas/docs/code/canvas.controllers.md

 to allow intuative endpoint presentation.
 #### Methods
 #### \_\_init__(self, route, description)
++ *route*:  The route for this controller, relative to domain root.
+Must begin with `'/api/'`.
++ *description*:  A human readable description of the endpoint in markdown.
++ *super_kwargs*:  The `Controller` class constructors keyword arguments.
 Configure the overriding controller class.

-:route The route for this controller, relative to
-        domain root.
-Must begin with `'/api/'`.
-:description A human readable description of the endpoint
-        in markdown.
-:super_kwargs The `Controller` class constructors
-        keyword arguments.

 #### get(self, ctx)

 The GET request method handler.

 By default raises an exception that causes